 Elevate Your Career, Innovate Health Care Delivery, Transform Patient Care

-Ida Moffett School of Nursing’s online Nursing Informatics and Analytics program prepares nurses for roles in health care and nursing leadership.
+Moffett & Sanders School of Nursing’s online Nursing Informatics and Analytics program prepares nurses for roles in health care and nursing leadership.
 Graduates earn a Doctor of Nursing Practice (D.N.P.) and are prepared with the skills and knowledge necessary to succeed at the highest levels of nursing practice and administration.

 Nursing Informatics and Analytics prepares you to:

 - Lead robust system implementation and optimization of information technology

 - Use Big Data analytics to drive innovation in care delivery and decision support

 - Serve as an expert in fiscal management and strategic planning

 - Use evidence based practice to lead and sustain system change